 Strong patents are one of the most important aspects of a successful biotechnology company.
 If you haven’t been involved in patenting an invention, you may have misunderstandings about what can and what cannot be patented and what is important in a patent.
 Furthermore, to communicate effectively with patent lawyers, a basic understanding of patent law is necessary.
 Since biotechnology companies should be looking constantly to strengthen their patent positions to keep competitors at bay, you will also learn some aspects of company patent strategy.

-The lecture features both basic material and advanced material, depending on how deeply you wish to pursue a topic.
-In the basic part of the lecture, you will learn about the theory of patents, patent rules and what makes for a strong patent, among other topics.
+The mini-course features both basic material and advanced material, depending on how deeply you wish to pursue a topic.
+In the basic part of the mini-course, you will learn about the theory of patents, patent rules and what makes for a strong patent, among other topics.
 In the advanced part, you will learn how to protect your intellectual property by building and maintaining patent fences and by frequent review of patent position through the company’s intellectual property committee.
-Finally, the lecture will and we will explore important legal and policy issues as they relate to drug discovery and development.
+Finally, the mini-course will and we will explore important legal and policy issues as they relate to drug discovery and development.

 - Why patents are necessary